IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 this.@@igObjectRef.filteringExpressionsTree = gridFilteringExpressionsTree;
 ```

-* `filterGlobal` - clears all existing filters and applies the new filtering condition to all {ComponentTitle}'s columns.
+* `FilterGlobal` - clears all existing filters and applies the new filtering condition to all {ComponentTitle}'s columns.

 ```typescript
 // Filter all cells for a value which contains `myproduct`